JackTheHack/OlenaSite/content/about/_index.md

 No job is too big or too small.
 [Get in touch](https://www.olenaspektor.com/contact/) for a quote or to discuss any ideas you might have so I can help you to create an outstanding design.

-Look at case studies for Tauranga [here](https://www.olenaspektor.com/portfolio/).
+Look at my case studies for Tauranga [here](https://www.olenaspektor.com/portfolio/).

 #### **My approach**